 St. John's Anglican Cemetery©Copyright: Susan Foster

-Dufferin Bridge was one of the many casualties of the failed colonization road scheme, begun by the province in the mid 19th century.
-The settlers had originally been recruited to farm, however the land was poor and only allowed for subsistence farming.
-Many settlers eventually turned to commercial ventures or lumbering as a means of survival.
+Dufferin Bridge was one of the many casualties of the failed colonization road scheme, started by the province in the mid 19th century.
+Many of the settlers were recruited to the area for farming.
+Provincial officials did not take the time or trouble to determine whether or not the area was suitable for farming.
+In this case the soil was extremely poor and the settlers eventually turned to lumbering and small commercial ventures as a means of survival.

-The opening of the Nipissing Road attracted numerous settlers to the rugged bush of Parry Sound District.
-The area was ripe for stopping places where travellers could pack it in for a night or so as they made their way through the rocky terrain.
+In addition to lumbering, the area along the Nipissing Road was ripe for stopping places where travellers could pack it in for a night or so as they made their way through the rocky terrain.

-When the railway finally pushed through, it bypassed many of the small communities along the Nipissing Road, including Dufferin Bridge.
+Depletion of the lumber supplies and a new railway stop at Seguin Falls, five kilometres to the south put an end to Dufferin Bridge.
 As business slowly began to trickle away, many settlers left.
 By the early part of the 20th century, Dufferin Bridge was pretty much finished.

 Today all that remains of Dufferin Bridge are the Anglican and Methodist cemeteries.
 The tombstones tell heartbreaking tales of high childhood mortality rates and a tragic diphtheria outbreak that claimed the lives of 10 children over a two-week period.